-To find law journal articles that may contain articles on domestic municipal law, use Index to Legal Periodicals.
-You may access it from PEGASUS (click on Periodical and Treaty Indexes, the 3rd entry under the E-RESOURCES drop down menu, and once on the Periodical and Treaty Indexes’ screen, choose the 3rd entry again).
-You may also use the main library's federated search engine available from http://cliobeta.columbia.edu.
+3. When you search a popular research term, you may want to use the Index to Legal PeriodicalsYou may access the latter from PEGASUS (click on Periodical and Treaty Indexes, the 3rd entry under the E-RESOURCES drop down menu, and once on the Periodical and Treaty Indexes’ screen, choose the 3rd entry again).

-To find New York City local government documents, go to the New York City Documents web site at http://library.columbia.edu/indiv/usgd/guides/state_local/nyc.html).
+5. To find New York City local government documents, go to the New York City Documents web site at http://library.columbia.edu/subject-guides/usgd/state_local/nyc.html).

 Few of you will use the following way to access our municipal law collection.
 But, if you are familiar with how a print collection is usually organized, knowing that municipal law sources are usually classified using the Library of Congress classification system (LC) is helpful.

 You can search our catalog, Pegasus, by call number.
 Go to PEGASUS and use the “LC Call#” or “HICKS/SCHILLER Call#”option.